The Strauss Scholarship

 Both awards require three letters of recommendation from UCI faculty or staff.
 Additionally, both of these awards stress community service, personal integrity and student leadership.

 The three letters of recommendation , a resume, and an essay must accompany your application (both of which can be downloaded on the homepage under campus resources).
 Deadline for applications to be turned into the Office of Student Services in SE I, Rm.
-102, on Thursday, April 3, 2014.
+102 in April 2016.

 Fudge Family Scholarship